 Whoever leaves Vairão has to pass by its lounge.
 Impossible to miss, although small, it seems to hold the entire community of pilgrims who pass through here.
 The contagious energy, often helped by people singing and playing music from all over the world, forces us to stop and experience it.

 However, the real magic happens when we meet Barbosa, owner of the café with the same name.
-With a friendliness and admiration for the hikers, he makes you feel at home at the first moment.
+With a friendliness and admiration for the hikers, he makes you feel at home right from the first moment.

 A conversation with this gentleman is a world-winner.
 From the art festival he created in Vila do Conde to his many adventures around the world, we have, in human form, a representation of the Camino de Santiago.

-Be sure to visit it and tell them you came from the Portuguese Way to Santiago.
+Be sure to visit it and tell him you came from the Portuguese Way to Santiago.

 We are lucky that our crossing goes through Padrón, because then we can meet Don Pepe.
 This is a haven for hikers from all over the world.
-So much so that the walls are lined with gifts and scarves that pilgrims give to the house.
+Pilgrims give so many gifts and scarves to the house that they line the walls.

 But, as in all establishments, the decoration is just a way of showing the nature of the person who runs it.
 In this case it is Pepe.
 One of those people who, at first sight, disarms us with his kindness, with an enthusiastic greeting.

-You can thank him for his kindness by writing in one of his notebooks that are already full of signatures of people who walk the path like you.
+You can thank him for his kindness by writing in one of his notebooks that are already full of the signatures of people who walk the path, just like you.
 According to him, going to Padrón and not meeting him is like traveling to the Vatican and not seeing the Pope.
 So, you know, on your last stage take the opportunity to make a friend for life.

 We haven’t had the chance to meet him in person yet, but anyone who has spent time in our Facebook group knows who he is at first sight.
 His figure resembles the idea we all have of a pilgrim.
 And for good reason, since he’s been walking the Camino de Santiago for 30 years, even going as far as Vatican City and back.

 Here he revealed that in order to walk the Way we cannot see it as a simple journey or entertainment.
-It is necessary to respect the various paths that are being walked by each pilgrim who has ventured to Santiago de Compostela.
+We must respect the various paths that each pilgrim who has ventured to Santiago de Compostela is walking.

 The millennial stretch is a time of self-knowledge.
 Therefore, it is necessary to give up some comfort.
 Nobody knows this better than Mr. Carlos Rios, whom we hope to meet one day on one of his crossings.